-Yes, this is the third section about food, but 1) I love to eat, 2) Montreal is a massive foodie city, and 3) I’m hungry, okay?!
+Yes, this is the third section about food, but 1) I love to eat, 2) Montreal is a prime destination for foodies, and 3) I’m hungry, okay?!

 European-style food halls—which are basically fancy food courts that are prettier and have much better food than your local mall—have become a major thing in Montreal and they’re all conveniently located in the heart of downtown.
 There’s the Marché Artisans at The Queen Elizabeth Fairmont Hotel, Le Cathcart Restaurants et Biergarten nearby and the Time Out Market in the Montreal Eaton Centre, where I had a bowl of ramen from Marusan that was as good as any I’ve ever had in a restaurant, followed by a gourmet Key lime donut from Espresso Tunnel that I’m still thinking about.
 Kids (and big kids) will love Time Out’s vintage arcade games, and if that fails to keep mom and dad entertained, there are three bars—one for beer, one for wine, and one for cocktails because they’re civilized that way.

 Gourmet food trucks are also having a big Montreal moment, especially at the monthly First Fridays food truck event at Olympic Park.
 It bills itself as Canada’s biggest food truck festival, but you’ll be too full of burgers from Nouveau Palais Winneburger to bother pulling out your measuring tape.

 Here are more hidden gems in Quebec that are worth exploring.